JennStep79/JennStep79/README.md

 - 📫 How to reach me: **jenniferstephens.contact@gmail.com**

-- ⚡ Fun fact: **I have been known to study a new programming language or learn to use a framework just so that I could understand and laugh at its memes.**
+- ⚡ Fun fact: **I have been known to study a new programming language or framework just so that I could understand and laugh at its memes.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">